EliorFratty/swift-portfolio/README.md

     <img src="Images/Flower-Finder/ML-Find-Rose.gif" width="226" title="ML Rose">
 </p>

+# Soccer Stats
+Soccer Stats is a social app that came up with my soccer team friends.
+The main goal is to connect people who like to play soccer in the neighborhood and who do not find who to play with.
+The second goal is to save results, rate players, confirm arrivals, payments, etc.
+This is the current project I am working on and is constantly improving.

+I'm quite happy with the final product: Soccer Stats was built entirely in Swift, with no external dependencies, and the UI—which was created using Auto Layout in Interface Builder—is attractive and animates smoothly.
+Fire-base as Most importantly, the code is clean, easy to reason about, and maintains strong separation of concerns.

 # ShowOff
 ShowOff is a take-home project I recently completed as part of the interview process for an iOS Developer role.
 The